chenlinwang/U6001SICP/README.md

 ## Working Sequence
 I shall say that I mainly follow a squence of working like this:
++ Lecture Video and Note
++ Lecture Project
++ Lecture Extend Reading Reflec
 + Book Content
 + Book Exercise
-+ Lecture Video and Note
-+ Lecture Project
-+ Lecture Extend Reading Reflect

 ## Content Guid
 There are four directories:

 + LectureNotes: The stressed points and my thoughts from the lecture.
++ LectureImplementaion: The implementation of the examples inside the lecture.
 + LectureReading: The reflect I have for the lecture.
 + BookNotes: The stressed points and my thoughts from the book [SICP][book].
 + BookImplementation: The impletation of the example inside the book [SICP][book].